-A company has certain fixed payments to be made during a year such as the interest on debt and the principal repayment of the same, a coverage ratio measures its capacity of being in a position to pay off such liabilities from the profit it is generating over a given period of time, and as the name suggests, it is a measure of how much of the liabilities are covered while how much is uncovered and at a risk of default.
+A company has certain fixed payments to be made during a year, such as the interest on debt and the principal repayment of the same, a coverage ratio measures its capacity of being in a position to pay off such liabilities from the profit it is generating over a given period of time, and as the name suggests, it is a measure of how much of the liabilities are covered while how much is uncovered and at risk of default.

 Types of Coverage Ratio